borntyping/switchbox/README.md

 ### `switchbox config init`

-Detect a mainline branch and upstream remote, and save them to the repositories git configuration.
-This will be done automatically when you first use a command that works on a mainline branch or upstream remote.
+Detect a default branch and default remote, and save them to the repository's git configuration.
+This will be done automatically when you first use a command that works on a default branch or default remote.

-### `switchbox config mainline $branch`
+### `switchbox config default-branch $branch`

-Change the mainline branch.
+Change the default branch.

-### `switchbox config upstream $remote`
+### `switchbox config default-remote $remote`

-Change the upstream remote.
+Change the default remote.

 ### `switchbox finish [--update/--no-update]`

 * Update all git remotes.
-* Update the local mainline branch to match the remote mainline branch.
+* Update the local default branch to match the remote default branch.
-* Switch to the mainline branch.
+* Switch to the default branch.
-* Remove branches **merged** into the mainline branch.
+* Remove branches **merged** into the default branch.
-* Remove branches **squashed** into the mainline branch.
+* Remove branches **squashed** into the default branch.

 ### `switchbox tidy [--update/--no-update]`

 * Update all git remotes.
-* Remove branches **merged** into the mainline branch.
+* Remove branches **merged** into the default branch.
-* Remove branches **squashed** into the mainline branch.
+* Remove branches **squashed** into the default branch.

 ### `switchbox update`